-Here is the core intuition of the General Theory: If you rewound the "tape of history" 1000 times (or had 1000 planet earths to experiment with) and began 100,000 years ago in a world where homo sapiens were fully evolved biologically but had not yet produced "history", what would happen?
+Here is the core intuition of the General Theory (This formulation comes from Stephen Jay Gould's fantastic book about evolution called Wonderful Life): If you rewound the "tape of history" 1000 times (or had 1000 planet earths to experiment with) and began 100,000 years ago in a world where homo sapiens were fully evolved biologically but had not yet produced "history", what would happen?
 The intuition is, first, that in all 1000 cases you would eventually get precapitalist class societies -- settled agriculture with exploiting classes based on extra-economic coercion and a specialized warrior class living off of the surplus.
 These societies would be able to conquer and subdue neighboring societies and force them to adopt the same division of labor.
 The second intuition is that eventually, with a long enough time span, somewhere there would be a consolidated capitalist breakthrough from these precapitalist relations.
-Once that happens capitalism would spread everwhere.
+Once that happens capitalism would spread everywhere.
 The time horizons might vary a lot across the 1000 experiments, but eventually all of them would become capitalist.
+And once capitalist, then the "laws of motion of capitalism" kick in propelling the society along the trajectory of capitalist development towards its culmination.

 We observe that this has actually happened in the world in which we live.
 The intuition is that something more or less like this would have happened in the 999 other experiments.
+This is very different from biology.
+This is Gould's point in A Wonderful Life: If there were 1000 planets with identical conditions as on earth 2.5 billion years ago, there would be 1000 very different outcomes of evolution, because the trajectory of evolution depends on cumulative effects of accidents, random events, contingent forces - one damn thing after another.

-The question, then, is: what kind of underlying causal mechanism would explain the outcome of this imagined experiment?
+The question, then, for a theory of the history of human society is: what kind of underlying causal mechanism would explain the outcome of this imagined experiment?